capnspacehook/rose/language_guide.md

 ### Looping
 Rose only has one kind of loop: the for loop.
 This may seem limiting, however Rose's for loop can handle all common looping types.
-A traditional for loop looks about how you'd expect it to.
-A for loop with one condition is essentially a while loop, and a for loop with no condition is an infinite loop.
+A traditional for loop looks about how you'd expect it to, a for loop with one condition is essentially a while loop, and a for loop with no condition is an infinite loop.
 ```
 for i = 0; i < 5; i++ { // standard for loop
 	print(i)